-With the right system, a cloud-based approach can make a real difference to lab efficiency.
+With the right system, a cloud monitoring in the laboratory can make a real difference to lab efficiency.
 Improving connectivity and compatibility makes it easier to have all the right data in the right format at the right place.
 It ensures that staff or students can focus on the analysis rather than the logistics.

 For example, in cell-based experiments cells and components for the cultivation are kept in freezers and incubators, where a perfect incubation atmosphere is required without any disruptions.
 The analysis may require spreadsheets for sample documentation, microscopy images, viability results from a plate reader, and PCR data.
 By organizing information directly in the cloud instead of on separate computers, researchers can monitor, organize, retrieve, and analyze their experiments faster and more easily.

-Another important benefit for lab users is to have data accessible anywhere and to be able to access smart services such as remote monitoring or remote analysis for better service operations.
+Another important benefit for lab users is to have data accessible anywhere and to be able to access smart services such as cluoud monitoring or remote diagnostics for better service operations.
 Not only does this avoid many inconvenient and often unnecessary trips to the lab, it also enables users to respond quicker to unexpected situations.

 Remote access to data and smart services is a key strength of cloud-based working.
 It means that more tasks can be done remotely, which can be in the office, at home or even when traveling.
 As a result, it’s easier for staff to schedule their work, which further improves efficiency.